-An EU system of collective industrial relations implies a system which is transnational.
-However, the Member State presence in the institutions of the transnational system of collective industrial relations is crucial.
-An EU system of collective industrial relations, therefore, engages industrial relations at both the transnational and national levels.
-There must be mutual adaptation of collective industrial relations at EU level and in national systems of industrial relations.
+An EU system of collective industrial relations implies a system, which, like the EU itself, is transnational.
+However, again like the EU, the Member State presence in the institutions of the transnational system of collective industrial relations is crucial.
+An EU system of collective industrial relations, therefore, would engage industrial relations at both the transnational and national levels.

 The components of collective industrial relations in the EU usually have a legal basis.
 Some elements, such as European social dialogue and the European Employment Strategy, have such a basis in the Treaty.
 The EU Charter of Fundamental Rights has now also become integrated into the Treaty, following the coming into force of the Lisbon Treaty in 2009.
 Others, such as European works councils, are incorporated in a directive.
 Finally, the Tripartite Social Summit is established by a Council Decision.
 The macroeconomic dialogue does not yet have a legal basis.